 - a.
-Active outreach should be conducted to engage patients assigned by managed care plans - b.
-Patients assigned by managed care plans should be included in the registry once they are established in the practice
+Active outreach should be conducted to engage patients assigned by managed care plans. - b.
+Patients assigned by managed care plans should be included in the registry once they are established in the practice.

-PCMH Validation Notes for Site Visits Patients do not need to be added to registry until they are established with practice; if practice can demonstrate active outreach to the assigned-but-not-established patients, this capability can be marked as in place.
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • Patients do not need to be added to regist ry until they are established with practice; if practice can demonstrate activ e outreach to the assigned-but-not- established patients, this capability can be marked as in place